 What You Need to Know About Melanoma Skin Cancer

 Most people are familiar with skin cancer to some extent; however, it is not uncommon to underestimate the potential severity of the disease.
 While less common, melanoma skin cancer, the most dangerous, is the type of cancer most likely to metastasize (grow and spread throughout the body.)
 At Tru-Skin Dermatology, we believe in educating our patients in the Austin and Central Texas area, so that you can be armed with all the information you need to cope with or simply learn about melanoma.
-(For more information about melanoma or dermatological issues in general, we recommend listening to Dr. Ladd’s radio show with his wife Lurleen, “The Dr. Dan Show,” which airs each Sunday at 11 a.m. on KLBJ 590 AM and 99.7 FM.)
+(For more information about melanoma or dermatological issues in general, we recommend listening to Daniel J. Ladd, DO’s radio show with his wife Lurleen, “The Dr. Dan Show,” which airs each Sunday at 11 a.m. on KLBJ 590 AM and 99.7 FM.)

 What is Melanoma Skin Cancer?

 Cancer begins when the body’s cells multiply uncontrollably, and since cells in virtually every part of the body can become cancerous, it can spread almost everywhere.
 Melanoma is the most dangerous type of skin cancer, with cancerous growths that start to develop due to unrepaired DNA damage in the skin cells, which can trigger genetic defects.
 These, in turn, can cause the cells to multiply rapidly and become malignant tumors.
 Melanoma starts in the melanocytes (skin cells that produce pigment), which means it can develop anywhere on the skin, but most often begin in the trunk for men or legs in women.